 Each resident is supported by a key worker who also coordinates volunteers to befriend and mentor those in the house.

-The Bridge is staffed by House Leaders (married couple) and Keyworkers.
+The Bridge is staffed by a House Leader and Keyworkers.
 You can read more about them here.

 The residents at The Bridge come from a number of referral agencies.
 The project is designed for men who have already made significant progress in their desire to return to independent living but who need some support in their efforts to achieve this.
 Residents are carefully screened and closely monitored.
 We have a referral, application and interview process in place which means we will only accept residents who are committed to change and have the aim of living independent / interdependent lives making a positive contribution to society.
 In line with the majority of similar projects around the country, residents live at The Bridge under the terms of a licence agreement which imposes clear boundaries, seeking to help residents to develop a healthy and positive lifestyle.